Ms Alice Panepinto

 In 2014 she is serving as a UN Fellow in Jerusalem, working on human rights and justice sector.

 Before returning to academia, Alice completed a traineeship on international peace and security issues at the Delegation of the European Commission to the UN and a legal research internship at the International Centre for the Legal Protection of Human Rights (Interights).
 She has also worked for the International Training Centre of the International Labour Organisation as a research and training assistant.

-Alice is exploring transitional justice mechanisms in post-conflict scenarios in Islamic contexts.
+In her doctoral thesis, Alice is exploring transitional justice mechanisms in Islamic contexts.